UKLLC/Guidebook/ukllc_book/docs/linked_geo_data/environmental_datasets/property_datasets/README/epc_README.md

 - There are potential errors where EPCs indicate that a property changes its window glazing type to be less energy efficient such as conversion from double glazing to single glazing (Hardy and Glew [(2019)](https://doi.org/10.1016/j.enpol.2019.03.022)).

-- There are some instances where values are outside the expected range of the data for example, where floor area is recorded as 1m2 or where the number of habitable rooms is less than number of heated rooms (Scott et al., [2015](https://doi.org/10.23889/ijpds.v8i2.2927)).
+- There are some instances where values are outside the expected range of the data for example, where values fall outside expected ranges - for example, a floor area recorded as 1 m² or where the number of habitable rooms is less than number of heated rooms (Scott et al., [2015](https://doi.org/10.23889/ijpds.v8i2.2927)).